cromination/taddimus/web/wp-content/plugins/wp-cloudflare-page-cache/readme.txt

 Super Page Cache provides blazing-fast performance through dual caching layers: intelligent disk caching that works completely standalone, plus optional Cloudflare CDN integration for global edge caching.

+Together, these layers dramatically improve loading speed and real-world performance metrics, including Google’s Core Web Vitals.

 #### Disk Caching (Works Without Cloudflare)
 The plugin provides powerful server-level disk caching by saving cached HTML pages and static files directly to your server.
 This works completely independently and delivers significant speed improvements even without any CDN integration.
-Your pages load instantly from locally cached files, dramatically reducing server processing time.
+Your pages load instantly from locally cached files, dramatically reducing server processing time and ensuring a true full page cache that serves complete HTML, not just static assets.

-#### Optional Cloudflare CDN Integration
+#### Cloudflare WordPress Caching (Optional Integration)
 When you connect your Cloudflare account, the plugin leverages **Cloudflare's modern Cache Rules** (replacing outdated page rules and worker methods) to intelligently cache your content across Cloudflare's global network.
 This takes full advantage of the **FREE Cloudflare Plan** - no paid account required.

 #### Why This Matters for Your Website Speed
 Unlike most caching plugins that only provide disk caching (serving cached webpages from your web server), Super Page Cache caches your webpages and static files in the **Cloudflare CDN, one of the world's [fastest CDN networks](https://www.cdnperf.com/cdn-compare?type=performance&location=world&cdn=akamai-cdn,aws-cloudfront-cdn,azure-cdn,bunnycdn,cachefly,cdn-net,cdn77,cdnetworks,cloudflare-cdn,dorabase,fastly-cdn,g-core-labs-cdn,google-cloud-cdn,keycdn,nusec-cdn,ovh-cdn,stackpath-cdn,verizon-edgecast-cdn)**.

 With more than **[200 CDN edge locations](https://www.cloudflare.com/network/)** provided by Cloudflare, your webpage will be served from the nearest CDN location to the visitor, rather than sending requests to your web server, which might be on the other side of the world.
 This significantly reduces website loading speed by leveraging the Cloudflare CDN for both static files and HTML webpages.

+⚡️ Websites powered by Super Page Cache consistently achieve higher performance grades on testing tools like Pingdom and GTmetrix, thanks to faster response times and edge delivery.

 #### ✅ Works Out of the Box (With or Without Cloudflare)
 You don't need to configure anything.
 Just activate the plugin, and it works instantly with intelligent disk caching and default settings.
 Our completely redesigned dashboard with integrated documentation makes customization easier than ever when you need it.